 Disadvantages of umbrella companies

-- Umbrella companies do not have the tax benefits associated with limited companies.
+- Umbrella companies do not provide the tax benefits associated with limited companies.
 The umbrella will deduct PAYE and NICs from your salary, together with their weekly or monthly fee.
 All your income will be in the form of salary.
 Limited company contractors have a tax advantage, although this has reduced in recent years.

 - You don’t have control over your affairs to the same extent as a limited company contractor does.